nutanix-japan/hycu/hycu/hycu.rst

    .. figure:: images/11.png

+   HYCU is unique in its ability for administrators to define desired RTO.
+By specifying a desired **Recover Within** period and selecting **Automatic** target selection, HYCU will compute the right target to send the VM.
+The performance of the target is constantly monitored to ensure it can recover the data within the configured window.
+If a HYCU instance has several targets configured, a subset can be selected and HYCU will still intelligently choose between the selected targets.

-   HYCU supports multiple advanced configurations for backup policies, including:
+   There are multiple advanced configurations for backup policies, including:

    - **Backup Windows** - Allows an administrator to define granular time of day and day of week schedules to enforce backup policy.
    - **Copy** - Asyncronously copies data from the primary backup target to a configurable secondary backup target during periods of non-peak utilization.